 In Brazil, the inflation rate measures a broad rise or fall in prices that consumers pay for a standard basket of goods.
 The most important categories of the index are: Food and beverages (26 percent of the total weight); transport (18 percent); housing (15 percent); health care (12 percent); and personal expenses (11 percent).
 Also, clothing accounts for 6 percent; education for 5 percent; household goods for 4 percent; and communication for 4 percent.
 Data is collected in the Metropolitan Areas of São Paulo, Rio de Janeiro, Belo Horizonte, Porto Alegre, Belém, Fortaleza, Recife, Salvador and Curitiba and in the cities of Goiânia and Brasília.
 This page provides - Brazil Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Brazil Inflation Rate - actual data, historical chart and calendar of releases - was last updated on November of 2018.
+Brazil Inflation Rate - actual data, historical chart and calendar of releases - was last updated on January of 2019.